Tann1901/Spark_Hive-Transportation_sales/README.md

 ```

 # ANALYSIS
+# ANALYSIS

-Produce a pie chart with the Cumulation of revenue by country from Sales  for the following countries : USA, UK, France, Austria, Canada and Denmark.
+# Produce a pie chart with the Cumulation of revenue by country from Sales  for the following countries : USA, UK, France, Austria, Canada and Denmark.
 ```
 %spark2.sql
 SELECT sum(revenue) AS Cumulative_Revenue, country AS Country FROM sales